kristofzerbe/kiko.io/source/_posts/Localization-with-resource-files-in-JavaScript-web-apps.md

 ```html
 <div lang="en" data-lang-token="my-test">
 ```

+## Using RESX and convert to JSON on build

 Having this, the most time consuming work is to enter the translations to the localization files.
 If you have hundreds of them, it is hard to keep the 2, 3 or more language files in sync.
 You need a helper...